payu-intrepos/payu-upi-sdk/README.md

 v1.2.0
 Validate VPA API is made public so that merchant can create their own UPI Collect checkout page and validate the Customer VPA before initiating payment.

+v1.3.2
+Support for End to End flow on low memory and Bug fixes

 In-app*: When used in conjunction with Google Pay / PhonePe sdk